Alphabetical list of terms

 An open-source screen mirroring application that allows displaying and controlling Android devices from a desktop computer.

-The interaction between a streaming client and the application container during streaming.
-A session contains, among other information, user data and application information and provides an entry point for both the client and the container to start the signalling process.
+The interaction between a streaming client and the application instance during streaming.
+A session contains, among other information, user data and application information and provides an entry point for both the client and the instance to start the signalling process.

 A software package for a desktop, cloud or IoT application that is easy to install, secure, cross‐platform and dependency‐free.